neomjs/neo/resources/data/deck/learnneo/pages/benefits/Multi-Threading.md

 The worst case that could happen now is that your app worker will slow down and this core runs at 100%.
 However, this will not affect your UI (rendering thread → main).

+<a target="_blank" href="https://github.com/surma">Surma</a>
+wrote a very nice article on how the Actor Model can and should get applied to the web
+<a target="_blank" href="https://surma.dev/things/actormodel/">here</a>.

+> It struck me that the Actor Model could work on the web.
+The more I thought about it, the more it seems like a natural fit.

 Probably the best solution for single page apps (SPAs) looks like this:

 <pre data-neo-component>